 Lily was born on September 23rd 2013.
 She appeared to be a healthy

-little girl – Early smiling, nibbling her toes and was perceived to
+little girl – smiling early, catching her toes and appeared to

 Then things changed.
 When we tried weaning her onto solid food she became distressed.
 Lily avoided touching food and was unable to swallow.

 By 10 months Lily got behind in reaching her developmental milestones.
 She was still exclusively breastfed while now refusing the bottle.
 Unable to sit unsupported, did not babble, imitate or gesture.
 Her motor development and communication skills had plateaued.